English Online Dictionary. What means encyclopedia? What does encyclopedia mean?

 - Similarly comprehensive works in other formats.

-- (dated) The circle of arts and sciences; a comprehensive summary of knowledge, or of a branch of knowledge.
+- (dated, specifically) The circle of arts and sciences (see Etymology); a comprehensive summary of knowledge, or of a branch thereof.

 Usage notes

-The spelling encyclopedia is standard in American English, common in Canadian English, accepted in Australian and International English, and also very common in British English although nonstandard.
+- The spelling encyclopedia is standard in American English, common in Canadian English, accepted in Australian and International English, and also very common in British English although nonstandard.
+Oxford spelling prefers the etymologized form encyclopaedia, reflecting the αι diphthong of Ancient Greek παιδεία.
+The variant with the æ ligature still appears in the titles of some encyclopaedic works, but it is otherwise archaic in ordinary usage.

 Derived terms